 Today four of these five mission churches are still being used as active Catholic parishes.
 Only the first, San Antonio de Valero is not, but is by far the most famous.

 Construction on the second, more ambitious, church began in 1758.
-Its limestone walls were four feet thick to support a barrel-vaulted roof, dome and choir loft.
-Its design included twin bell towers and an elaborate carved façade.
-During this construction the Indian population declined causing work to stop.
+Its limestone walls were four feet thick to support a barrel-vaulted roof, dome, and choir loft.
+Its design included twin bell towers and an elaborately carved façade.
+During this construction, the Indian population declined causing work to stop.
 This building would remain roofless and never finished, except for the carvings on the façade.

 During this time the mission’s need for defense drastically changed due to a massacre of the missionaries and mission Indians at Santa Cruz de San Saba in 1758.
 Although Spanish soldiers had begun a defensive presidio (fort) across the river in San Antonio de Bexar it was never completed.
-Fearing for their safety the priests and mission Indians took it about themselves to fortify the mission by enclosing the complex with an eight foot high, two foot thick wall and a fortified gate.
-Added to its defenses were a small number of cannon provided by the Spanish military.
+Fearing for their safety the priests and mission Indians took it about themselves to fortify the mission by enclosing the complex with an eight-foot-high, two-foot thick wall and a fortified gate.
+Added to its defenses were a small number of cannons provided by the Spanish military.

-By the late 1700’s the population of mission Indians had continued to decline throughout Texas, and also the hope that these missions would attract more Spanish settlers to northern Mexico hadn’t happen ether.
+By the late 1700’s the population of mission Indians had continued to decline throughout Texas, and also the hope that these missions would attract more Spanish settlers to northern Mexico hadn’t happened either.
 In 1793 Spain began to secularize, close down, the missions in Texas.